mathigon/textbooks/polygons-and-polyhedra/content.md

 These artworks often look fun and effortless, but the underlying mathematical principles are the same as before: angles, rotations, translations and polygons.
-If the maths isn't right, the tessellation is not going to work!
+If the maths isn’t right, the tessellation is not going to work!

     .metamorph: img(src="images/escher/metamorphosis.jpg" width=3000 height=150)
     p.caption “Metamorphosis II” by M. C. Escher (1940)

 ---
 > id: penrose
+> goals: slide

 ### Penrose Tilings